Germany travel advisories

 Information from the past two weeks.

-[Safety Information] Caution regarding the Christmas Market
+[Safety Information] Caution during the New Year holidays

 Consulate-General of Japan in Hamburg